 Brecht has been sought out by many other professionals.
 She contributed several chapters to Livable Communities for Aging Populations by M. Scott Ball, published in April 2012 by John Wiley & Sons.
 In that same year, she participated as an outside expert in the City Leaders Institute on Aging in Place funded by the MetLife Foundation and Partners for Livable Communities.
 In 2014 she was invited to review Aging in the Right Place by Stephan M. Golant.

 Brecht was instrumental in forming the Methodology Task Force, a collaboration between leading national firms designed to provide the lending community with agreed-upon standards for conducting market studies for senior housing communities.
 The work of the Task Force resulted in the publication of a White Paper, Demand Terminology: Finding Common Ground.
 In late 2013, Brecht reformed the Task Force which published New Principals for Market Analysis in late 2014.
 The Task Force is now working on version 2.0 of this publication.

-Brecht is a long time member of Leading Age, as well as it State Affiliates in Pennsylvania and New Jersey and also the American Seniors Housing Association.
+Brecht is a long time member of Leading Age, as well as State Affiliates in Pennsylvania and New Jersey and also the American Seniors Housing Association.

 It seemed like everyone was building assisted living when Susan began working in senior housing.
 Communities were still institutional with long hallways and cavernous dining rooms.
 In the past 20 years Susan has seen enormous changes.
 During the recession her focus was on helping CCRC’s “reinvent” themselves whereas today we are asked to determine what niche market a client might focus on or what specialized care might be needed.